fahmidurshanto/oshud-kini-managment-system/src/docs/AUTHENTICATION.md

 # Authentication Implementation

-This document explains how Firebase Authentication is implemented in the CompanyManager Lite application.
+This document explains how Firebase Authentication is implemented in the Oshud Kini Management System application.

 ## Overview